aman7100/FoodRecipies/README.md

 ## Getting Started

-To get started with OmniROM, you'll need to get familiar with Git and Repo.
+To get started with Food App, you'll need to get familiar with Git and Repo.

 To initialize your local repository using the OmniROM trees, use a command like this: